zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/easing.md

 static elastic(bounciness)
 ```

-A simple elastic interaction, similar to a spring oscillating back and forth.
+A basic elastic interaction, similar to a spring oscillating back and forth.

 Default bounciness is 1, which overshoots a little bit once.
 0 bounciness doesn't overshoot at all, and bounciness of N > 1 will overshoot about N times.